-Whether or not you plan to attend the Annual Meeting, please complete, sign, date and promptly return the accompanying proxy in the enclosed postage-paid envelope, or follow the instructions in "Additional Information" (pg.
-44) to submit your proxy by telephone or on the Internet.
+Whether or not you plan to attend the Annual Meeting, please complete, sign, date and promptly return the accompanying proxy in the enclosed postage-paid envelope, or follow the instructions in "Additional Information" (page 48) to submit your proxy by telephone or on the Internet.
 You may revoke your proxy at any time prior to the Annual Meeting.
 If you decide to attend the Annual Meeting and wish to change your proxy vote, you may do so automatically by voting in person at the meeting.
 Please note, however, that if your shares are held of record by a broker, bank or other nominee and you wish to vote at the meeting, you must obtain a proxy issued in your name from that record holder.

-Important notice regarding the availability of proxy materials for the Annual Meeting to be held on May 27, 2015:
+Important notice regarding the availability of proxy materials for the Annual Meeting to be held on June 1, 2016:

-The proxy statement and annual report to stockholders on Form 10-K are available at: investor.equinix.com/ PHOENIX.ZHTML?C=122662&P=PROXY
+The proxy statement and annual report to stockholders on Form 10-K are available at: proxy.equinix.com